AdobeDocs/campaign-classic.en/help/configuration/using/inserting-tags-in-your-site.md

 ---
 product: campaign
-title: Inserting tags in your site
+title: Inser web tracking tags in your site
-description: Inserting tags in your site
+description: Learn how to insert web tracking tags in your site
-audience: configuration
-content-type: reference
-topic-tags: setting-up-web-tracking
 exl-id: e7fcec75-82fe-45ff-8d45-7d6e95baeb14
 ---
-# Inserting tags in your site{#inserting-tags-in-your-site}
+# Insert web tracking tags in your site{#inserting-tags-in-your-site}

 ![](../../assets/v7-only.svg)